Playing DnD 5e

 After the DM describes the outcome of the players’ actions and any other events, the loop begins again.
 The DM can describe any changes to the state of the world (the DM need not repeatedly describe the size of a room, for example), and can add any new information.

 In practice, this interaction is less formal and much more conversational.
 Actions and reactions are a persistent back-and-forth between the DM and the players which takes place verbally and which periodically includes rolling dice.
+Watching other people playing an Actual Play podcast or stream like Critical Role is a great way to see things in action.

 Types of d20 Rolls